- 06 Jan 2023

 When inserting images in your content, ensure that they don't exceed the width of the tooltip.
 Exceeding 270 pixels introduces a scroll bar.

-Instead of creating individual steps for each field in a form, you can create Smart Tips that describes each field.
+Instead of creating individual steps for each field in a form, create Smart Tips that describes each field.
 This way all you need to create is a single step for the entire form asking the user to interact with the fields to find more information, thus reducing the total steps in the Flow.
 Also, the users can choose to see the tooltip help only for the fields they need information about, rather than seeing info for every field in the Flow steps.

 Another benefit is that you can use the Smart Tips to validate user input ensuring the right information is entered.
 For more information, see Data Validation using Smart Tips